OffchainLabs/l1-l3-teleport-contracts/README.md

 The second leg can fail for a number of reasons, mostly due to bad parameters:
 * Not enough ETH is sent to cover L2 -> L3 retryable submission cost + relayer payment
-* Incorrect `l2l3Router`, `token`, `amount`, etc
+* Incorrect `l2l3Router`, `token`, etc
 * Races caused by reusing an `L2Forwarder` for more than one teleportation

-If the second leg fails for any reason, TOKEN and ETH will be stuck at the `L2Forwarder`.
+If for some reason the second leg cannot be redeemed, TOKEN and ETH will be stuck at the `L2Forwarder`.
 As long as the `owner` parameter of the forwarder is correct, the `owner` can call `rescue` on the forwarder to recover TOKEN and ETH.

+It is possible that two L1 -> L3 transfers use the same `L2Forwarder` if they have the same `L2ForwarderParams`.

+Because of this, it is also possible that the second and third leg of one of the transfers are not executed.
+It's okay if there are two simultaneous transfers A and B, where steps A1-B1-A2-A3 are executed since TOKEN and ETH from both A1 and B1 are transferred during A2.

 ### Testing and Deploying